Get started by searching below:

 While any resident can suffer from nursing home abuse, some are at a higher risk than others.
 For example, female residents and those suffering from Alzheimer’s or other forms of dementia are more likely to be abused.

-Additionally, residents who do not have loved ones regularly checking in on them may also be at a greater risk of nursing home abuse.
+Additionally, residents who do not have loved ones regularly checking in on them may also be at a greater risk.
 Family and friends are often the first line of defense in recognizing the signs of abuse early on.

 How many cases of nursing home abuse are reported?

-Many nursing home abuse cases go unreported, making it hard to know the true extent of abuse.
+Many cases of abuse in nursing homes go unreported, making it hard to know the true extent of the abuse.

 For instance, a study showed that 1 in 5 emergency room Medicare claims from assisted living residents might be due to nursing home abuse or neglect.
 Yet, about 6,000 cases in the study weren’t properly reported to law enforcement.

-Fear or health issues like dementia can make it hard for residents to report nursing home abuse, so it’s important for families to keep a close watch.
+Fear or health issues like dementia can make it hard for residents to report nursing home abuse, so it’s important for family members to keep a close watch.

 Do for-profit nursing homes have higher rates of abuse?